-Since my husband has been traveling for work a lot lately, and I made three batches of this soup to get it right, I have eaten this soup for lunch and dinner for more than a week.
+Since my husband has been traveling for work a lot lately, and I made three batches of this soup to get it right, I have eaten it for lunch and dinner for more than a week.
 And I am more than okay with this!
-This soup is warm, comforting, so flavorful and made with lots of good stuff!
+This soup is warm, comforting, flavorful, and made with lots of good stuff!

 There are a few things that you should note about this recipe:

 - Carrots.
-When I cook tomato based food.
-Especially Italian food, I add about twice as many carrots as an average person does.
+When I cook tomato-based food.
+Especially in Italian food, I add about twice as many carrots as an average person does.
 Carrots are a natural sweetener and reduce the acidy of tomato-based food.
 You don’t have to add as many carrots as I did, but I highly recommend it!
 You will also find carrots as the secret ingredient in my tomato soup recipe.

 - Beans.
 If you watch the video below, you will see that I didn’t add the beans until after the pressure cooker process had ended.
 I don’t like beans to be mushy in soups, so I added them later.